Topology of Discrete Quantum Feedback Control: Introduction

 Quantum feedback control creates a class of nonequilibrium open quantum systems distinct from those described by non-Hermitian Hamiltonians \cite{Gong18,Kawabata19,Zhou19} and Lindblad master equations \cite{Bardyn13,Lieu20,Kawabata22,Sa22}.
 We summarize the comparison of different classes of topological phases in Table \ref{table_top}.
-In particular, discrete quantum feedback control concerns discrete time evolution from an initial quantum state to a post-feedback quantum state.
-Such time evolution cannot in general be expressed by using a generator of continuous time evolution.
-In fact, as shown in Sec.~\ref{sec_characterization}, CPTP maps with local Kraus operators have highly degenerate zero eigenvalue, and therefore cannot be described by using any generator [see Eq.~\eqref{eq_generator}].
-Physically, the existence of zero eigenvalues can be understood as a consequence of local measurement through which nonlocal coherence in an extended system vanishes [see Fig.~\ref{fig_concept}(a) and Sec.~\ref{sec_characterization}].
-A non-Hermitian Hamiltonian can only describe the dynamics of pure states and thus requires postselection of particular measurement outcomes \cite{Ashida20}.
-The Lindblad quantum master equation describes the dynamics of mixed states but does not refer to measurement outcomes \cite{WisemanMilburn_book}.
+In particular, discrete quantum feedback control concerns discrete time evolution from an initial quantum state to a postfeedback quantum state.
+Such time evolution cannot, in general, be expressed by using a generator of continuous time evolution.
+In fact, as shown in Sec.~\ref{sec_characterization}, CPTP maps with local Kraus operators have highly degenerate zero eigenvalues, and therefore cannot be described by using any generator [see Eq.~\eqref{eq_generator}].
+Physically, the existence of zero eigenvalues can be understood as a consequence of local measurement through which nonlocal coherence in the system is projected out [see Fig.~\ref{fig_concept}(a) and Sec.~\ref{sec_characterization}].
+A non-Hermitian Hamiltonian can only describe the dynamics of pure states and requires postselection of particular measurement outcomes \cite{Ashida20}.
+The Lindblad quantum master equation can describe the dynamics of mixed states but does not refer to measurement outcomes \cite{WisemanMilburn_book}.
 In contrast, nonequilibrium topological phases created by quantum feedback control are realized by a nontrivial interplay between quantum measurement and feedback operations.
 We note that non-Hermitian topology has been applied to quantum channels in Ref.~\cite{Gong18}.
-However, its application beyond zero-dimensional systems is nontrivial; in fact, the locality of Kraus operators is the key for defining topological invariants, as discussed in Sec.~\ref{sec_characterization}.
+However, its application beyond zero-dimensional systems is nontrivial and has remained elusive; in fact, the locality of Kraus operators, which is relevant in higher dimensions, is key for defining topological invariants, as discussed in Sec.~\ref{sec_characterization}.